Election-Tech-Initiative/electionguard-python/docs/1_Key_Ceremony.md

 # Key Ceremony

+The ElectionGuard Key Ceremony is the process used by Election Officials to share encryption keys for an election.
+Before an election, a fixed number of Guardians are selection to hold the private keys nedded to decrypt the election results.
+A Quorum count of Guardians can also be specified to compensate for guardians who may be missing at the time of Decryption.
+For instance, 5 Guardians may be selected to hold the keys, but only 3 of them are required to decrypt the election results.

+Guardians are typically Election Officials, Trustees Canvass Board Members, Government Officials or other trusted aruthorities who are responsible and accountable for conducting the election.

 ## Summary

+The Key Ceremony is broken into several high-level steps.
+Each Guardian must _announce_ their _attendance_ in the key ceremony, generate their own public-private key pairs, and then _share_ those key pairs with the Quorum.
+Then the data that is shared is mathematically verified using Non-Interactive Zero Knowledge Proofs, and finally a _joint public key_ is created to encrypt ballots in the election.

 ### Attendance
 Guardians exchange all public keys and ensure each fellow gaurdian has received an election and auxiliary public key ensuring at all guardians are in attendance.